TheNivas/LearningScala/10_Packages_and_import/src/main/scala/Notes.md

 val date1 = new sqlDate(121,15,25)
 //output= val date1: java.sql.Date = 2022-04-25
 ```

-**Note: in Java, you need to write import statement at teh start of program,
+**Note: in Java, you need to write import statement at teh start of program,**
-<br>however in scala you can write import statement anywhere in middle of program.**
+**however in scala you can write import statement anywhere in middle of program.**
-<br>if you write on top you can use the package anywhere in the program, <br>
+if you write on top you can use the package anywhere in the program,
 but if we are writing in a fn then it will be available to only that funtion that means scope is limited.

 ```scala
 import java.util.Date
 //in java you wirte only on top